dibyendumajumdar/nanojit/README.md

 ; and returns the sum of the two
 ; note that this script will only run on 64-bit platforms as q2i instruction is ; not available on 32-bit platforms

+; the .begin and .end instructions tell lirasm to generate the function prologue and epilogue

 .begin add
-p1 = paramp 0 0		     ; parameter 1, the second argument '0' says this is a parameter
+p1 = paramp 0 0		     ; the first '0' says that this is the 0th parameter
-p2 = paramp 1 0		     ; parameter 2
+                       ; the second argument '0' says this is a parameter p2 = paramp 1 0		     ; the second parameter
 x  = q2i p1            ; convert from int64 to int32
-y  = q2i p2		         ; convert from int64 to int32
+                       ; this instruction will only work on 64-bit machines ; it ensures that the script will fail to compile on 32-bit arch y  = q2i p2            ; convert from int64 to int32
 sum = addi x y	       ; add
 reti sum
 .end